ExcelFunctions.net Logo

 Results:

-Further information and examples of the Excel Atanh function can be found on the Microsoft Office website.
+For further details and examples of the Excel Atanh function, see the Microsoft Office website.

 If you get an error from the Excel Atanh Function, this is likely to be one of the following: